 That was from a calendar year wrap–up of markets published by BBC News on 30 December 2011, more than seven years ago.
-(1)

 - Individuals who seek to anticipate what markets will do next based on today’s news just add unnecessary anxiety and risk to the process.

 By necessity, the media’s horizon when it comes to financial news is very short term.
 If you are publishing in real-time, your need for fresh material is insatiable.
 It’s not that these headlines are wrong.
 But for an individual investor, whose horizon is measured in years or even decades, day-to-day news is less relevant.

 This means that while the daily news flow may be worrying at times, it pays to reflect on the fact that capital markets have rewarded long–term investors.
 For this, what is required is discipline and a focus on the elements within your own control.
-None of us can control the news and the daily ups and downs of markets.
+None of us can control the news and the daily ups and downs of the markets.
 But you can, with the help of a financial advisor:

 This article has been prepared and is provided in Australia by DFA Australia Limited (AFS Licence No.238093, ABN 46 065 937 671).
 The article is provided for informational purposes only.
-Any opinions expressed in this article reflect the authors judgment at the date of publication and are subject to change.
+Any opinions expressed in this article reflect the author’s judgment at the date of publication and are subject to change.
 No account has been taken of the objectives, financial situation, or needs of any particular person.
 Accordingly, to the extent this material constitutes general financial product advice, investors should, before acting on the advice, consider the appropriateness of the advice, having regard to the investor’s objectives, financial situation, and needs.
 This is not an offer or recommendation to buy or sell securities or other financial products, nor a solicitation for deposits or other business, whether directly or indirectly. ©2019 Dimensional Fund Advisors LP.
 All rights reserved.